 AccuFiz Fizeau interferometers can measure large concave and convex spherical optics, with a wide range of reference optics to match test parts.
 High resolution systems like the AccuFiz 6MP can measure steep slopes.

 Both PhaseCam and AccuFiz can characterize non-traditional elements, such as testing aspheres and quantifying the modal response of deformable mirrors.
-4D’s PhaseCam MW makes it possible to align mirror segments to sub-wavelength tolerances.

 Measuring optics and optical systems at their functional wavelength is critical to ensuring success in the field.